Minimum Wage in Modesto California

 California does not have a reduced minimum wage rate for tipped employees.
 Employers must pay employees who earn tips the standard minimum wage for all hours worked.
 In other states, most employers may pay employees a lower minimum hourly wage, as long as the employees earn enough in tips to make up the difference (called a "tip credit").
 However, California does not allow employers to take tip credits.

 Employers must pay employees at least the California minimum wage for each hour worked, in addition to any tips they may receive.
-The tipped minimum wage in California is the same as the regular minimum wage: $15 an hour if you work for an employer with more than 25 employees, or $14 an hour if you work for a smaller employer.
+The tipped minimum wage in California is the same as the regular minimum wage: $16 an hour.
 An employer may not use an employee's tips as a credit toward its obligation to pay the current minimum wage.

 What are the differences between local, state, and federal minimum wage standards?